 Protein is the most satiating macronutrient, so ensuring you eat enough and spread your intake throughout the day is essential.
 This will help keep you full and help you get rid of body fat, and retain lean muscle mass.

 Protein also plays a big role in muscle maintenance and recovery.
 The more muscle you have, the more calories you burn at rest, which can keep the fat-burning process going far after your workout.

 Aim for 20 to 30 grams of protein per meal.
 To put this in perspective, 4 ounces of chicken breast contains about 32 grams of protein .

 While calories aren't the only thing that matters with weight loss, you do need to pay attention to your overall calorie intake.
 Excess calories are stored as body fat, and if you overeat often, you'll have a much harder time losing fat.

 On the other hand, if you're in a calorie deficit — or you're consuming fewer calories than your body needs — you're more likely to lose excess fat.

-A really great way to make sure you're staying within your target calorie range is to track your macros and make a meal plan that you can follow each week.
-Tracking your macros not only prevents overeating — it also helps optimize your micronutrient (or vitamin and mineral) intake since different types of foods all have something different to offer.
+A great way to ensure you're staying within your target calorie range is to track your macros and make a meal plan you can follow each week.
+Tracking your macros prevents overeating and helps optimize your micronutrient (or vitamin and mineral) intake since different types of foods all have something different to offer.